palahsu/Guess-Number/README.md

 ●Many times difficult equations can come, but if you can't guess, you can use the reset button.

 ## How to use:
-` Just Download Guess Number.Exe And Run Your Game`
+` Just Download Guess Number.Exe And Install and Your Game`